About Railroad Police and Regulations

 Under RCW 81.60.030, before receiving a commission each person appointed under the provisions of RCW 81.60.010 through 81.60.060 shall successfully complete a course of training prescribed or approved by the criminal justice training commission, and shall take, subscribe, and file with the commission an oath to support the Constitution of the United States and the Constitution and laws of the state of Washington, and to faithfully perform the duties of the office.
 The corporation requesting appointment of a railroad police officer shall bear the full cost of training.

 The approved training to meet this requirement are the Basic Law Enforcement Academy or the Basic Law Enforcement Equivalency Academy.

 If you have any questions regarding Railroad Commissioning, please contact:

-RCW 81.60.020 requires any railroad corporation desiring the appointment of any of its officers, agents, or servants not exceeding twenty-five in number for any one division of any railroad operating in this state as railroad police officers shall file a request with the criminal justice training commission on an approved application form.
+RCW 81.60.020 requires any railroad corporation desiring the appointment of any of its officers, agents, or servants not exceeding twenty-five in number for any one division of any railroad operating in this state as railroad police officers shall file a request with the Washington State Criminal Justice Training Commission on an approved application form.